KennyMcGeoch/LeetCodeExercises/README.md

 1346.
 Check If N and Its Double Exist (Easy)
 1351.
 Count Negative Numbers in a Sorted Matrix (Easy) 1356.
-Sort Integers by The Number of 1 Bits (Easy) 1385.
+Sort Integers by The Number of 1 Bits (Easy) 1365.
+How Many Numbers Are Smaller Than the Current Number (Easy) 1385.
 Find the Distance Value Between Two Arrays (Easy) 1446.
 Consecutive Characters (Easy)
 1480.
 Running Sum of 1d Array (Easy)